Course Code: UF9008, UX9008

-It has been designed to cover a wide variety of chemical concepts and processes to give a broad range of career and progression choices upon completion.
-The course has a high practical content to improve confidence and ability in practical laboratory skills including developing skills in organic synthesis, purification and analysis.
-With the wide range of analytical instrumentation available you will also become confident using instruments such as IR spectrometers and flame photometers, developing the skills required for a modern analytical laboratory.
+This HNC has been designed to cover a wide variety of chemical concepts and processes to give you a broad range of career and progression choices upon completion.
+It includes a high practical content to improve your confidence and ability in practical laboratory skills, including developing skills in organic synthesis, purification and analysis.
+You’ll undertake a programme of practical work to prepare you for a career in the field of chemistry, with a strong focus on theoretical concepts, interpretation of data and scientific research techniques.

 Applied Chemistry will provide an introduction to higher level chemistry structured in a way to make it relevant to current industrial and commercial applied chemistry.
 The level of study sits between A Level and undergraduate level, building a framework of knowledge that will allow academic progression within this chemistry.
 It will also provide the sort of chemical knowledge and laboratory skills directly applicable to an industrial setting.

 The new Centre of Excellence for STEM at Kings Road will house the provision where this course will run.
 It will boast a fully equipped analytical laboratory with commercial equivalent equipment and modern state-of-the-art teaching laboratories.